rguigoures/jekyll-now/_posts/2018-06-10-percentage-evaluation.md

 The binomial estimator considers the problem the opposite way: how likely it is that my observations are sampled from my percentage.
 Concretely, I know that I 64% of french people plan to watch the games, how likely is it that in my sample of 100 persons, 64 of them are going to watch the football games?

-{% highlight python %}
-from scipy.stats import binom

-L = binom.pmf(n=100, k=64, p=0.64)
-print("For 100 surveyed persons, the probability that 64 of them plan to watch
-       the game, if the expected percentage is 64%, is equal to {}% \n" .format(round(100*L, 2)))

-L = binom.pmf(n=10000, k=6400, p=0.64)
-print("For 10,000 surveyed persons, the probability that 6,400 of them plan to
-       watch the game, if the expected percentage is 64%, is equal to {}%" .format(round(100*L, 2)))
-{% endhighlight %}

-{% highlight html %}
+<div style="background-color:#eff5fb;padding:15px;"> <font face="Monaco" size="2" color="#75787a">
-For 100 surveyed persons, the probability that 64 of them plan to watch the game, if the expected percentage is 64%, is equal to 8.29%
+For 100 surveyed persons, the probability that 64 of them plan to watch the game, if the expected percentage is 64%, is equal to 8.29%.
 For 10,000 surveyed persons, the probability that 6,400 of them plan to watch the game, if the expected percentage is 64%, is equal to 0.83%
-{% endhighlight %}
+</font></div>

 This is quite counterintuitive: the more there are observations, the less it is reliable.

 But it is also more likely to find randomly 64 persons planning to watch the games over 100 surveyed people than 6,400 over 10,000.

-{% highlight python %}
-L = 1/100.
-print("The probability to randomly find 64 persons planning to watch the games
-       over 100 surveyed people is {}%".format(round(100*L, 2)))

-L = 1/10000.
-print("The probability to randomly find 6,400 persons planning to watch the games over 10,000 surveyed people is {}%".format(round(100*L, 2)))
-{% endhighlight %}
-{% highlight html %}
+<div style="background-color:#eff5fb;padding:15px;"> <font face="Monaco" size="2" color="#75787a">
-The probability to randomly find 64 persons planning to watch the games over 100 surveyed people is 1.0%
+The probability to randomly find 64 persons planning to watch the games over 100 surveyed people is 1.0%.
-The probability to randomly find 6,400 persons planning to watch the games over 10,000 surveyed people is 0.01%
+The probability to randomly find 6,400 persons planning to watch the games over 10,000 surveyed people is 0.01%.
-{% endhighlight %}
+</font></div>

 **Question**: How to derive the confidence interval from it?